-A small cooler can easily fit under a bed or in a closet and will keep your perishables fresh during your stay.
+A small cooler can easily fit under a bed or in a closet and will keep your perishables fresh and your food cold during your stay.

 Pack items that can be easily prepared, such as sandwiches, snacks, or other made-ready meals, is also a good idea.
 That way, if you find yourself with some extra time, you can easily prepare a meal without having to leave the cabin.
 Who knows how far away the nearest restaurant might be?

 I can’t stress this enough.
 No matter where you’re going or what you’re doing, it is always a good idea to pack a first-aid kit.
 Sure, most places will have one, but it’s always a great idea to bring one as well.

 When staying in a cabin, there is always the potential for minor injuries.
 Whether you’re dealing with a scraped knee from a fall on the trail or a splinter from exploring the woods, it’s always good to be prepared.

 A first-aid kit should include bandages, gauze, antiseptic wipes, and pain relievers – at the very least.

 Of course, you’ll want to tailor the contents of your kit to your specific needs, but these are just a few of the essentials.

 Are the mosquitos bad where you’re staying?
 If so, then you’ll want to pack some bug spray.

 No one wants to be constantly swatting at mosquitoes or dealing with itchy bites.
 You’re there to enjoy yourself, after all.